Your Student visa responsibilities

 If you are switching to a new course which is not related to your original course, you will have to return overseas to apply for a new Student visa.
 The visa application will have to be made at the point when you decide to switch courses – you will need to ensure that if you are switching courses, you do this at a time when you will be able to return overseas to make your visa application, for example during a University vacation.

 If you are thinking of changing courses, please contact your Subject Administrator, who will be able to advise you on the process you need to follow.

 For more information about making a visa application overseas, please check our web pages.
-Please note you will be required to get a new CAS number and you will have to ensure you are able to meet the requirements for your Tier 4 visa application, including showing enough funds to meet the maintenance requirement.
+Please note you will be required to get a new CAS number and you will have to ensure you are able to meet the requirements for your Student visa application, including showing enough funds to meet the maintenance requirement.

 If your Student visa was granted before 6 April 2016 and you're planning to change courses, please contact us to discuss your situation as it may differ from the advice given above.

 Switching from a full-time to a sandwich course